Particular/docs.particular.net/Content/NServiceBus/NServiceBus-Step-by-Step-Guide.md

 Wasn't that easy?
 -----------------

-\* If you see some warnings on the consoles, these warnings are just NServiceBus telling you that it couldn’t find the queues it needs, so it went ahead and created them for you.
+\* If you see some warnings on the consoles, these warnings are just NServiceBus telling you that it couldn't find the queues it needs, so it went ahead and created them for you.

 ### <a id="Next Steps" name="Next Steps"> </a> Next Steps